particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 ![LiPo Polarity](/assets/images/lipo-polarity.png)

 #### Li+ pin
 This pin is internally connected to the positive terminal of the LiPo connector.
-You can connect a single cell LiPo/Lithium Ion or a DC supply source to this pin for powering the Argon.
+You can connect a single cell LiPo/Lithium Ion or a DC supply source to this pin for powering the Photon 2.
 Remember that the input voltage range on this pin is 3.6 to 4.2 VDC.

 #### 3V3 PIN
 This pin is the output of the on board 3.3V step-down switching regulator.
 The regulator is rated at 500mA max.
-When using this pin to power other devices or peripherals remember to budget in the current requirement of the Argon first.
-This pin can also be used to power the Argon in absence of the USB or LiPo power.
-When powering over this pin, please connect the ENABLE pin to GND so that the on board regulator is disabled.
+When using this pin to power other devices or peripherals remember to budget in the current requirement of the Photon 2 first.
+Unlike the Photon, this pin _CANNOT_ be used to power the Photon 2.

 #### EN pin